-REIT is an acronym for Real Estate Investment Trust, which is a specialized type of investment vehicle that allows individual investors to purchase a fractional share of a portfolio of commercial real estate assets.
+REIT is the acronym for Real Estate Investment Trust which is a specialized type of investment vehicle.
+How a REIT works is individual investors purchase a fractional share of a portfolio of commercial real estate assets.
 They can be privately held or publicly traded and often specialize in a particular asset class.
 For example, some REITs may invest in retail properties while others may concentrate on office buildings or multifamily apartment buildings.

 There are four types of REITs:

 - Equity REITs: Most REITs are equity REITs and they offer an equity ownership stake in a diversified portfolio of commercial real estate properties.
 In return, investors receive their pro rata share of the cash flow and profits produced by the underlying assets.
 Again, equity REITs are likely to specialize in a specific asset class like shopping centers, data centers, self storage or senior living facilities.

 - Mortgage REITs: mREITs for short, mortgage REITS provide financing for the purchase of real estate assets.
 They are more commonly associated with residential mortgages than commercial ones, but they can originate loans for any type of income producing property.

 - Public Non-Listed REITs: Public, non-listed REITS are registered with the securities and exchange commission (SEC), but not traded on public exchanges.
 They may also specialize in certain asset classes, but they do not have a high degree of liquidity since they cannot be bought and sold on public exchanges.

 - Private REITs: Private REITs are exempt from SEC registration requirements as long as they comply with a certain set of rules, most notably they can only sell shares to accredited investors.
 Likewise, they do not trade on public exchanges, which means that they are far less liquid than their publicly traded REIT counterparts.